-In the United States, 97% of households have a microwave.
-But what misconceptions about our microwave use persist?
-Let’s take a look at 4 microwave myths that science has proven false.
+You probably own a microwave.
+Is it dangerous?
+Will it cause cancer?
+Let’s take a look at four microwave myths that science has proven false.

 In 1946, an engineer was working near a piece of equipment known as a magnetron which is part of a radar system when he noticed that the radar emission at microwave frequencies melted the snack bar he had stashed in his pocket.
 Legends disagree as to whether it was a peanut cluster bar or a chocolate one, but the fact remains that rather than just mourning the loss of his snack, he did a little investigating.